Nodsoft/WoWS-ReplaysUnpack/README.md

 ### ReplayController
 Responsible for handling parsed network packets and filling the UnpackedReplay with information.

-Your custom replay controller has to implement `IReplayController` but it is strongly suggested to use `ReplayControllerBase<T>` where T is your custom replay class.
+Your custom replay controller has to implement `IReplayController<T>` but it is strongly suggested to use `ReplayControllerBase<T>` where T is your custom replay class.
 Only one controller can be registered for any replay type.